ashaniray/go4git/tools/README.md

 ### ppcommit
-Pretty print a commit object, given its sha1 hash
+Pretty print a commit object, reading the decompressed commit object from stdin or file.

 #### Usage